ivanestro/Spring-Assignment-2/README.md

 - SIMPLE DATA TYPES

-1. Simple Data Types | Store a name and assign a variable a value containing the characters of your first name.
+1. Simple Data Types | Store a name and assign a variable a value containing the characters of your first name. - [x] Done

 2. Print he value and the data type of the variable declared above.